Korean Martyrs: Individual martyrs

 Stela to the members of the Paris Foreign Missions Society who were martyred in Korea.

 The Christian community first began to take shape when Yi Seung-hun started to study Christian doctrine by himself and was eventually baptized and given the name Peter in 1784.
 Because of their belief in the Christian God, the first Korean Christians were persecuted repeatedly, rejected by their families, and suffered a loss of their social rank.
 Despite persecutions, the faith continued to spread.

 The Christian community in Korea was given the assistance of two Chinese priests, but their ministry was short-lived, and another forty years passed before the Paris Foreign Missions Society began its work in Korea with the arrival of Father Mauban in 1836.
-A delegation was selected and sent to Beijing on foot, 750 miles, in order to ask the Bishop of Beijing to send them bishops and priests.
+A delegation was selected and sent to Beijing on foot, 750 miles, to ask the Bishop of Beijing to send them bishops and priests.

 The same appeal was made to the Pope in Rome.
 Serious dangers awaited the missionaries who dared to enter Korea.
 The bishops and priests who confronted this danger, as well as the lay Christians who aided and sheltered them, were in constant threat of losing their lives.

 Until the granting of religious liberty in Korea in 1886, there were many "disciples who shed their blood, in imitation of Christ Our Lord, and who willingly submitted to death, for the salvation of the world" (Lumen Gentium, 42).
 Among those who died, and were later named as martyrs, were eleven priests and ninety-two lay people who would be canonized as saints.

 Bishop Laurent Imbert and ten other French missionaries were the first Paris Foreign Mission Society priests to enter Korea and to embrace a different culture for the love of God.
 During the daytime, they stayed in hiding, but at night they travelled about on foot attending to the spiritual needs of the faithful and administering the sacraments.

 Andrew Kim Taegon, Paul Chong Hasang, and 101 Companions

 The first Korean priest, Andrew Kim Taegon, found a way to make the difficult task of entering Korea as a missionary from Macau.
 Thirteen months after his ordination he was put to death by the sword when he was 25 years old.

-Paul Chong Hasang, Augustine Yu Chin-gil and Charles Cho Shin-chol had made several visits to Beijing in order to find new ways of introducing missionaries into Korea and a bishop and ten priests from the Paris Foreign Missions Society arrived in the country for the first time since 1801.
+Paul Chong Hasang, Augustine Yu Chin-gil and Charles Cho Shin-chol had made several visits to Beijing to find new ways of introducing missionaries into Korea and a bishop and ten priests from the Paris Foreign Missions Society arrived in the country for the first time since 1801.

 Among the martyrs honored were fifteen women, including the two sisters, Agnes Kim Hyo-ju and Columba Kim Hyo-im.
 These women, in an era when Christian religious life was still unknown in Korea, lived in community and cared for the sick and the poor.
 John Yi Kwang-hyol died a martyr's death after having lived a life of celibacy in consecrated service to the Church.

 Some of the other martyrs who were canonized that day included: